-Alexander Wynaendts Chairman of the Supervisory Board of Deutsche Bank AG:

-Member of the Board of Directors at Air France-KLM Group

-S.A., Paris, France;

-Member of the Board of Directors at Uber Technologies, Inc.,

-San Francisco, USA;

-Non-Executive Director, Chairman, at Uber Payments B.V.,

-Amsterdam, Netherlands

-Non-Executive Director, Chairman, at Puissance Holding B.V.,

-Rotterdam, Netherlands

-Frank Schulze Deputy Chairman of the Supervisory Board of Deutsche Bank

-AG;

-Member of the Staff Council

-Prof. Dr. Norbert Winkeljohann Deputy Chairman of the Supervisory Board of Deutsche Bank

-AG;

-Self-employed corporate consultant, Norbert Winkeljohann

-Advisory & Investments;

-Chairman of the Supervisory Board of Bayer AG;

-Member of the Supervisory Board of Georgsmarienhütte

-Holding GmbH;

-Chairman of the Supervisory Board of Sievert SE; Chairman of the Supervisory Board of Bohnenkamp AG

-Susanne Bleidt Member of the Staff Council;

-Member of the Supervisory Board of Postbank Filialvertrieb AG; Member of the Members' General Meeting, Erholungswerk

-Post Postbank Telekom e.V.;

-Member of the Advisory Board, Postbeamtenkrankenkasse

-Mayree Clark Member of the Board of Directors of Ally Financial, Inc., Detroit,

-USA:

-Member of the Board of Directors of Allvue Systems Holdings,

-Inc., Florida, USA

-Jan Duscheck Head of national working group Banking of United Services

-Union ver.di

-Manja Eifert Member of the Staff Council

-Claudia Fieber Member of the Staff Council

-Sigmar Gabriel Former German Federal Government Minister;

-Member of the Supervisory Board of Heristo AG;

-Member of the Supervisory Board of Siemens Energy AG; Member of the Supervisory Board of Siemens Energy

-Management GmbH

-Florian Haggenmiller Head of the Federal Working Group: Information and

-Communications Technology (ICT) ver.di;

-Member of the Supervisory Board of IBM Deutschland GmbH; Member of the Supervisory Board of IBM Central Holding GmbH

-Timo Heider Member of the Staff Council;

-Deputy Chairman of the Supervisory Board of BHW

-Bausparkasse AG;

-Deputy Chairman of the Supervisory Board of PCC Services

-GmbH der Deutschen Bank;

-Deputy Chairman of the Board of Pensionskasse der BHW

-Bausparkasse VVaG

-Gerlinde M. Siebert Global Head of Governance, Deutsche Bank AG

-Yngve Slyngstad Chief Executive Officer of Aker Asset Management AS, Oslo,

-Norway

-Stephan Szukalski Federal Chairman of the German Association of Bank

-Employees (Deutscher Bankangestellten-Verband; DBV)

-John Alexander Thain Member of the Board of Directors, Aperture Investors LLC, New

-York, USA:

-Member of the Board of Directors, Uber Technologies, Inc., San

-Francisco, USA;

-Chairman, Pine Island Capital Partners LLC, Fort Lauderdale,

-USA

-Jürgen Tögel Member of the Staff Council;

-Member of the Supervisory Board of BVV Versicherungsverein

-des Bankgewerbes a.
-G.;

-Member of the Supervisory Board of BVV Versorgungskasse

-des Bankgewerbes e.V.;

-Member of the Board of BKK Deutsche Bank AG

-Michele Trogni Chief Executive Officer and Chairperson of the Board of

-Directors of Zinnia Corporate Holdings, LLC, Greenwich,

-Connecticut, USA;

-Non-Executive Board Member, Everly Life LLC, Topeka,

-Kansas, USA

-Dr. Dagmar Valcárcel Member of the Supervisory Board of amedes Holding GmbH;

-Member of the Board of Directors, Antin Infrastructure Partners

-S.A., Paris, France

-Dr. Theodor Weimer Member of the Supervisory Board of Knorr Bremse AG

-Frank Witter Member of the Supervisory Board of Traton SE;

-Member of the Board of Directors of CGI Inc., Montreal, Canada
+Alexander Wynaendts Chairman of the Supervisory Board of Deutsche Bank AG; Member of the Board of Directors at Air France-KLM Group S.A., Paris, France; Member of the Board of Directors at Uber Technologies, Inc., San Francisco, USA; Non-Executive Director, Chairman, at Uber Payments B.V., Amsterdam, Netherlands Non-Executive Director, Chairman, at Puissance Holding B.V., Rotterdam, Netherlands Frank Schulze Deputy Chairman of the Supervisory Board of Deutsche Bank AG; Member of the Staff Council Prof. Dr. Norbert Winkeljohann Deputy Chairman of the Supervisory Board of Deutsche Bank AG; Self-employed corporate consultant, Norbert Winkeljohann Advisory & Investments; Chairman of the Supervisory Board of Bayer AG; Member of the Supervisory Board of Georgsmarienhütte Holding GmbH; Chairman of the Supervisory Board of Sievert SE; Chairman of the Supervisory Board of Bohnenkamp AG Susanne Bleidt Member of the Staff Council; Member of the Supervisory Board of Postbank Filialvertrieb AG; Member of the Advisory Board, Postbeamtenkrankenkasse Mayree Clark Member of the Board of Directors of Ally Financial, Inc., Detroit, USA; Member of the Board of Directors of Allvue Systems Holdings, Inc., Florida, USA Jan Duscheck Head of National Working Group: Banking, ver.di (Vereinte Dienstleistungsgewerkschaft (United Services Union)) Manja Eifert Member of the Staff Council Claudia Fieber Member of the Staff Council Sigmar Gabriel Former German Federal Government Minister; Member of the Supervisory Board of Heristo AG; Member of the Supervisory Board of Siemens Energy AG; Member of the Supervisory Board of Siemens Energy Management GmbH Florian Haggenmiller Head of National Working Group: Information and Communications Technology, ver.di (Vereinte Dienstleistungsgewerkschaft (United Services Union)); Member of the Supervisory Board of IBM Deutschland GmbH; Member of the Supervisory Board of IBM Central Holding GmbH Timo Heider Member of the Staff Council; Deputy Chairman of the Supervisory Board of BHW Bausparkasse AG; Deputy Chairman of the Supervisory Board of PCC Services GmbH der Deutschen Bank;

+Deputy Chairman of the Board of Pensionskasse der BHW Bausparkasse VVaG Gerlinde M. Siebert Global Head of Governance, Deutsche Bank AG Yngve Slyngstad Chief Executive Officer of Aker Asset Management AS, Oslo, Norway Stephan Szukalski Federal Chairman of the German Association of Bank Employees (Deutscher Bankangestellten-Verband; DBV) John Alexander Thain Member of the Board of Directors, Aperture Investors LLC, New York, USA; Member of the Board of Directors, Uber Technologies, Inc., San Francisco, USA; Chairman, Pine Island Capital Partners LLC, Fort Lauderdale, USA Jürgen Tögel Member of the Staff Council; Member of the Supervisory Board of BVV Versicherungsverein des Bankgewerbes a.
+G.; Member of the Supervisory Board of BVV Versorgungskasse des Bankgewerbes e.V.; Member of the Board of BKK Deutsche Bank AG Michele Trogni Chief Executive Officer and Chairperson of the Board of Directors of Zinnia Corporate Holdings, LLC, Greenwich, Connecticut, USA; Non-Executive Board Member, Everly Life LLC, Topeka, Kansas, USA Dr. Dagmar Valcárcel Member of the Supervisory Board of amedes Holding GmbH; Member of the Board of Directors, Antin Infrastructure Partners S.A., Paris, France Dr. Theodor Weimer Member of the Supervisory Board of Knorr Bremse AG Frank Witter Member of the Supervisory Board of Traton SE; Member of the Board of Directors of CGI Inc., Montreal, Canada

+Elected by the employees in Germany or appointed by the court.